-Governmental Fund Financial Statements begin on page 14.
+Governmental Fund Financial Statements begin on page 15.
 These statements account for basically the same governmental activities reported in the Government-wide Financial Statements.
-Until now, fund information has been reported in the aggregate by type of fund.
-As required under the new reporting model, the new Fund
+The Fund Financial Statements display information on each of the Board's most important governmental funds or major funds.

-Financial Statements presented herein display information on each of the Board's most important governmental funds or major funds.
 This is required in order to better assess the Board's accountability for significant governmental programs or certain dedicated revenue.
 The Board's major funds are the General Fund and the Debt Service Fund.

 The Fund Financial Statements are still measured on the modified-accrual basis of accounting as reported in the previous fiscal years, where revenues and expenditures are recorded when they become measurable and available.
-As a result, the Fund Financial Statements focus more on the near term use and availability of spendable resources.
+As a result, the Fund Financial Statements focus more on the near-term use and availability of spendable resources.
 The information provided in these statements is useful in determining the Board's immediate financial needs.
 This is in contrast to the accrual-based Government-wide Financial Statements which focus more on overall long-term availability of spendable resources.
-The relationship between governmental activities reported in the Government-wide Financial Statements and the governmental funds reported in the Fund Financial Statements are reconciled on page 15 and page 17 of these financial statements.
+The relationship between governmental activities reported in the Government-wide Financial Statements and the governmental funds reported in the Fund Financial Statements are reconciled on page 16 and page 18 of these financial statements.
 These reconciliations are useful to readers in understanding the long-term impact of the Board's short-term financing decisions.